Cat Six custom blend Straggler

 The Straggler came out maybe a year later, and I've wanted one since.
 Kirk scored one of the pink ones just to make me jealous.
 He's been raving about it so much since then, we figured it was time to get in the game.
-The problem, though, is we don't like the parts that come on the current complete bike.
-There's that saying about if you don't like how something's being done to do it different.
-We wanted to remake that classic Shimano Tiagra spec with a few upgrades to reflect what really makes a difference in your ride: wheels, tires, and contact points.
+In the midst of all this, however, Surly changed their parts spec.
+And while the SRAM Apex* build works just fine, we wanted to remake that classic Shimano Tiagra build with a few upgrades to reflect what really makes a difference in your ride: wheels, tires, and contact points.

-The bike as it sits is $1650, a paltry $100 over the stock Straggler Surly offers.
+The bike as it sits is $1750, only a couple hundred dollars over the stock Straggler Surly offers.
 We've taken the extra $$ and put most of it into upgrading the rolly-spinny parts and making the contact points feel nicer on your hands and buttocks.
 No more big knobbies to throw away, no need to upgrade the wheels or chuck the saddle right out of the gate.
 Of course, if you're buying one made-to-order you can always ask us to change something.
 As with the Cross Check, the Straggler can be built dozens of different ways.
 And isn't that part of the fun?